NixOS/release-wiki/src/Final-Release.md

 1. Create these PRs on master and backport to the release branch:

-   1. Update `rl-$NEWVER.section.md` with the final release date.
+   1. Update `nixos/doc/manual/release-notes/rl-$NEWVER.section.md` and `doc/release-notes/rl-2511.section.md` with the final release date.

    1. Commit and push all changes.